 There is no connection to other plants sharing the name, such as Crepe Myrtle.

-Common Myrtle Flower Colors and their Meaning & Symbolism
+Common Myrtle Flower Colors and Their Meaning

 It’s also fitting for their devotional and romantic meanings, which have persisted since Ancient Greece.

-The Myrtle Flower in Greek Mythology
+Myrtle Flowers in Greek Mythology